chanhman/walkthedog/README.md

 }
 ```

 This felt like adding an extra layer that was not needed.
-One of the reasons for using Supabase is that they provide their users with a set of methods to access and modify table data.
+One of the reasons for using Supabase is that it provides its users with a set of methods to access and modify table data.
 More information about it can be viewed here: https://supabase.com/docs/guides/api/creating-routes?language=javascript#rest-api

-Below is an example of a few API layers that enables users to book time and edit their information, such as their profile and the dogs they own.
+Below is an example of a few API layers that enable users to book time and edit their information, such as their profile and the dogs they own.

-I will utilize the built in methods such as: `select()`, `insert()`, `update()`, and `delete()`.
+I will utilize the built-in methods such as: `select()`, `insert()`, `update()`, and `delete()`.

 ### Layers